ccmywish/chlog/doc/SDD.md

 ## Data

-Based on the following analysis, I decided to use theses categories (in order) for classification.
+Based on the following analysis, I decided to use theses (main) categories (in order) for classification.

 1. New features
 2. Enhancements